MAziz-0/Merge_store/README.md

 [View the live project here.](https://merge-store.herokuapp.com/)

 I have created a web application that showcases an e-commerce store that sells a curated collection of highly-rated tech.
 Tech websites inspire Merge Store.
 Its clean interface and easy to navigate store has an urban and modern feeling aesthetic to it.
 I created a clean and approachable website that is a centrepiece for potential shoppers to interact with.
 The website consists of easily readable information pertaining to the products it provides with necessary images and product information.
-The key features of the website include a working shopping bag and checkout system.
+The key features of the website include a working shopping bag and checkout system.<br>

 <h2 align="center"><img src="https://user-images.githubusercontent.com/41737293/139531565-69c11160-6ce9-4d58-88ba-f919da33d474.png"></h2>